Java Platform, Standard Edition Installation Guide

 Table 20-1 Configuration File Options

-Option Operating Systems Supported Windows Installer (EXE or MSI) JDK or JRE Values Description Default Value Used in the configuration file Used on the command line Saved in Runtime Configuration File?
+Option Operating Systems Supported Windows Installer (EXE or MSI) JDK or JRE Value or values Description Default Value Used in the configuration file Used on the command line Saved in Runtime Configuration File?

-EULA= Windows EXE, MSI JRE Enable, Disable Prompts the user to accept the end-user license agreement (EULA) if a Java applet or Java Web Start application is launched.
-Disable yes yes yes
+EULA= Windows EXE, MSI JRE 1, 0 When EULA=1 is set, the installer prompts the user to accept the end-user license agreement (EULA) if a Java applet or Java Web Start application is launched.
+0 yes yes yes

-INSTALL_SILENT= Windows EXE JDK, JRE Enable, Disable Performs a silent (non-interactive) installation.
-Disable yes yes no
+INSTALL_SILENT= Windows EXE JDK, JRE 1, 0 When INSTALL_SILENT=1 is set, the installer performs a silent (non-interactive) installation.
+0 yes yes no

 INSTALLDIR= Windows EXE, MSI JRE path Specifies the folder or directory into which the files are installed.